Databricks technical terminology glossary

 AI agent

 An application with complex reasoning capabilities that allows it to create its own plan and execute the task according to the tools at its disposal.
-See What are compound AI system and AI agents?.
+See What are compound AI systems and AI agents?.

 AI functions